marmelab/ra-auth-google/README.md

 An auth provider for [react-admin](https://github.com/marmelab/react-admin) that handles authentication using the [Google Identity Services (GIS)](https://developers.google.com/identity/gsi/web/guides/overview?hl=en).

-It allows to easily enable users to sign to your app in using their Google account, either personal, or professional via [Google Workspaces](https://workspace.google.com/).
+It allows to easily enable users to sign in to your app in using their Google account, either personal, or professional via [Google Workspaces](https://workspace.google.com/).

 This repository contains: